tiffanychu90/simple-coronavirus-report/workshop/session1.md

 * Evolving public health guidance and standards
     * Visualizations might regional standards to convey how well we're doing
 * Mayor's office approach vs data team's approach of automating a pipeline
+    * First visualization uses time-series data, and each subsequent day, you need to add yesterday's data and recreate the same visualization
+    * Adding 1 day's of data doesn't seem too time-consuming, if you repeated it for 30 days.
+What about 100 days?
+What about 200 days?
+When is it too much?
+    * Our automated daily reports have been emailing since 6/1/2020!
+Occasionally make changes when public health directives change.

 ## Overview of Data Science Stack